-Note that the Maltese article parser works for nouns starting with one of the xemxin consonants \dot{c} , d, n, r, s, t, x and \dot{z} .
+Note that the Maltese article parser works for nouns starting with one of the xemxin consonants $\dot{c}$ , d, n, r, s, t, x and $\dot{z}$ .
 It can be extended to deal with the other cases in a similar manner.

-Using this technique, we can describe future context in terms of the same combinators resulting in a composable parser.
-Parsing a definite Maltese noun can be expressed as: articleMaltese <> nounMaltese, and the matching of the article with the noun is transparently taken care of.
+Using this technique, we can describe future context in terms of the same combinators, hence resulting in a compositional parser.
+Parsing a definite Maltese noun can be expressed in terms of two separate parsers as: articleMaltese <\\> nounMaltese, and the matching of the article with the noun is transparently taken care of.

-3.2.2 Looking into the past Although the technique described in the previous section enables us to describe all the different cases of the Maltese definite noun, one nuance still has not been catered for - the initial i of the article is dropped if the preceding word ends in a vowel.
+3.2.2 Looking into the past

+Although the technique described in the previous section enables us to describe all the different cases of the Maltese definite noun, one nuance still has not been catered for - the initial i of the article is dropped if the preceding word ends in a vowel.
 Ideally, we would like to have a past context parser transformer to be able to specify the condition as:

+'''

 weak_i = lookBack (parseVowel <> parseWordSpace) 'ifnot' parseChar 'i'

+'''